Red Arrow (London Buses): London General

 Between 1992 and 1994, the 41 National IIs on Red Arrow duties were re-bodied and re-engined as Leyland National Greenways, and in 1994 were included in the sale of London General to the Go-Ahead Group.
 The Greenways were given 'cherished registrations' transferred from disposed of AEC Routemasters, to hide their apparent registration age for seemingly new buses.
 With a subtle repaint, the Greenways continued operating the Red Arrow branded network, although by 1998 it had been contracted to just four routes, 501, 505, 507 and 521.
-Route 505 was withdrawn in 2000 and 501 in 2002.
+Route 505 was withdrawn in October 2000, replaced by an extension of route 243 and 501 in 2002.